WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 Attackers can't cause a browser to trust an older, vulnerable version of a package after the browser has seen a newer version.

+### Metadata {#metadata}

+Metadata like that found in the W3C's Application Manifest
+{{?W3C.WD-appmanifest-20170828}} can help a client know how to load and display a package.

 ### Implementations are hard to get wrong {#easy-implementation}